-In 2005, the New Policy Institute (NPI) hired Zuniga to help it disseminate its message to the broadest possible audience.
+In 2005 the New Policy Institute (NPI) hired Moulitsas to help it disseminate its pro-open-borders message to the broadest possible audience.
 Moulitsas announced that his efforts with NPI would be directed toward “building a Democratic Party that is focused on winning.”

 Moulitsas abhorred Democratic legislators who supported the Iraq War, most notably U.S. Senator Joseph Lieberman.
 As the Los Angeles Times noted in July 2006, Moulitsas “has made Lieberman's defeat a personal crusade.”
 When antiwar challenger Ned Lamont defeated Lieberman for the Democratic nomination the following month, Moulitsas claimed partial credit, declaring that Lamont's victory demonstrated that “even the most powerful, entrenched forces can be dislodged by people-power.”